The Regents Bachelor of Arts (RBA) Program, created by the West Virginia State

 or a combination of each.

-To learn more about specific degree requirements and the areas of emphasis offered,
+To learn more about specific degree requirements and the areas of emphases offered,

 please follow the link below.